molszewski/demo-scoreboard-tdd/README.md

 # Exercise

-You are working on a sports data company, and we would like you to develop a new Live Football World Cup Score Board that shows matches and scores.
+You are working in a sports data company, and we would like you to develop a new Live Football World Cup Score Board that shows matches and scores.

 The board supports the following operations: